 However, the available data correlating the incidence of postoperative complications and the time since the last bevacizumab dose are conflicting:

-●In a report from the community-based BRiTE observational cohort of 521 patients who had surgery after bevacizumab, the incidence of serious wound complications in patients who had their last dose les than 2 weeks, 2 to 4 weeks, 4 to 6 weeks, 6 to 8 weeks, or ≥8 weeks before surgery was 10, 3, 3, 6, and 2 percent, respectively .
+●In a report from the community-based BRiTE observational cohort of 521 patients who had surgery after bevacizumab, the incidence of serious wound complications in patients who had their last dose less than two weeks, two to four weeks, four to six weeks, six to eight weeks, or ≥8 weeks before surgery was 10, 3, 3, 6, and 2 percent, respectively .

-Response evaluation — Standard criteria such as RECIST (Response Evaluation Criteria in Solid Tumors, (table 3)) are used to evaluate tumor response to cytotoxic agents; they may not be applicable to biologic agents such as bevacizumab, which have a cytostatic mechanism of action.
-Novel CT-based morphologic criteria have been proposed which may more closely predict pathologic response and prolonged survival in patients receiving preoperative chemotherapy, both with and without bevacizumab [103,104].
+Response evaluation — Standard criteria such as RECIST (Response Evaluation Criteria in Solid Tumors (table 3)) are used to evaluate tumor response to cytotoxic agents; they may not be applicable to biologic agents such as bevacizumab, which have a cytostatic mechanism of action.
+Novel computed tomography (CT)-based morphologic criteria have been proposed which may more closely predict pathologic response and prolonged survival in patients receiving preoperative chemotherapy, both with and without bevacizumab [106,107].
 However, these require external confirmation and validation.

 Initially resectable disease — For patients with initially resectable liver metastases, a common sequence (particularly for patients with a synchronous presentation of metastatic disease) is initial systemic chemotherapy to allow early aggressive disease progression to become manifest, followed by reevaluation for surgery.
 If there is widespread disease progression, resection will likely provide no specific benefit.
 If, on the other hand, the disease has responded or is stable, resection of both the primary tumor and the metastatic disease could be attempted.
 (See 'Timing of hepatectomy in patients presenting with metastases' below.)

 Upfront surgery is an appropriate option for patients with metachronous presentation of hepatic metastases.
-The question of whether perioperative chemotherapy improves survival in patients undergoing hepatic metastasectomy was addressed in an EORTC trial in which 364 patients with up to four metastases without prior exposure to oxaliplatin were randomly assigned to liver resection with or without FOLFOX4 chemotherapy (table 4) .
+The question of whether perioperative chemotherapy improves survival in patients undergoing hepatic metastasectomy was addressed in a European Organisation for Research and Treatment of Cancer (EORTC) trial in which 364 patients with up to four metastases without prior exposure to oxaliplatin were randomly assigned to liver resection with or without FOLFOX4 chemotherapy (table 4) .
 Six cycles (12 weeks) of chemotherapy were administered prior to surgery and six cycles were administered postoperatively.
 The key findings were as follows:

 ●The postoperative complication rate was significantly higher in the chemotherapy group (25 versus 16 percent).
 Patients receiving perioperative chemotherapy had higher rates of hepatic failure (7 versus 5 percent), biliary fistulas (8 versus 4 percent), and intraabdominal infection (7 versus 2 percent).
 However, the postoperative mortality rate was not higher than with surgery alone (1 versus 2 deaths).